Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 Yet, I was able to shut him out all day by keeping him away from our quarterback & running back.

-He wound up tearing my left knee pretty badly (cartilage & ligament damage), although it quickly went numb for most of the day.
-I even went out to Laurie’s house in Staten Island for Thanksgiving Day dinner, feeling only minor discomfort.
+He wound up tearing my left knee pretty badly (cartilage & ligament damage), although it quickly went numb afterwards & actually, for most of the day.
+I even went out to Laurie’s home in Staten Island for Thanksgiving Day dinner, feeling only minor discomfort.

-But after driving back home to Brooklyn and getting out of my car, everything went downhill…immediately!
+But after driving back to Brooklyn and getting out of my car, everything went downhill…immediately!

 I could put no pressure whatsoever on the leg.
 None.
 Even hopping on my good leg was incredible painful.

-I literally had to grab onto the small fence sitting atop the 4-foot wall surrounding our home & drag myself along the sidewalk & up the steps to the door.
+I literally had to grab onto the small picket fence sitting atop the 4-foot wall surrounding our home & drag myself along the sidewalk, then up the steps to the door.

 It was late at night, well before the age of cell phones, so I couldn’t/wouldn’t call out for help.